roelmagdaleno/wp-countup-js/readme.txt

 == Upgrade Notice ==

+= 4.2.3 =
+* FIX: Decimal counters shows as integers instead of floats.

 = 4.2.2 =
 * FIX: JavaScript file wasn't loading properly in some posts and pages for shortcodes.